sersanca/music-empire/README.md

 # Requirements

-The application uses a library Lombok  which I found very handy and useful, but if you wish to run the application on your develop environment it will require the following steps if you haven't configured already.
+The application uses a library Lombok  which I found very handy and useful, but if you wish to run the application on your develop environment it will require the following steps if you haven't had configured yet.

 * Install lombok on your ide (eclipse, intellij,etc) from https://projectlombok.org
-* Enable Annotation processing on the java compiler on the project or environment depending on what IDE your use, this setup is different.
+* Enable Annotation processing on the java compiler on the project or environment depending on which IDE your use, this setup is different.

 # Execution
 The API can be run by command :